 Find out which areas are covered by our service area, which includes the following South Carolina cities as well as the counties of Charleston, Berkeley, and Dorchester:

-Summerville, Ladson, Awendaw, Lincolnville, James Island, Johns Island, Rockville, Mount Pleasant, Sullivan’s Island, Ravenel, Moncks Corner, Charleston, Seabrook Island, North Charleston, Meggett, West Ashley, Goose Creek, Hanahan, Hollywood, Sangree, Isles Of Palms, Kiawah Island, McClellanville
+Summerville, Ladson, Awendaw, Lincolnville, James Island, Johns Island, Rockville, Mount Pleasant, Sullivan’s Island, Ravenel, Moncks Corner, Charleston, Seabrook Island, North Charleston, Meggett, West Ashley, Goose Creek, Hanahan, Hollywood, Sangaree, Isles Of Palms, Kiawah Island, McClellanville